euuunel/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 *Bar graph visualizing the salary for the top 10 salaries for data analysts.
 The graph is created using PowerBI with data pulled from the available datasets.*

 ### 2. Skills for Top Paying Jobs
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To identify the most in-demand skills for high-paying positions, I merged job postings data with skills data.
+This analysis reveals the key competencies employers prioritize for the highest-compensation roles in the field.

 ```sql
 WITH top_paying_jobs AS (